They can end careers; they can cause you to fall out of love with a favourite sport; they have even been known to break-up relationships!

 Injuries can be the bane of any athlete’s life, but whilst most of us will face some type of injury over the course of any sporting or fitness endeavour, not all of us cope with them as well as we could.
 This post may help give you hope or at least some ideas towards beating your injury.

-OK let’s go back to the beginning; first ask yourself why do you do the sport or activity that your injury is holding you back from?
-Normally people can think of more reasons than just “because I enjoy it”, if this is your only answer then think deeper, why do you like it?
-Once you can answer this question then sit back and try to think how you can achieve the same results through alternative means, so for example:
+OK let’s go back to the beginning; first, ask yourself why do you do the sport or activity that your injury is holding you back from?
+Normally people can think of more reasons than just “because I enjoy it” if this is your only answer then think deeper, why do you like it?
+Once you can answer this question then sit back and try to think about how you can achieve the same results through alternative means, so for example: